Chemist Feducia Wins 2021-22 Faculty Advisor Award

 Recipient: Stephanie Jares

 Stephanie Jares is the coordinator for the Department of Sociology and Anthropology, a role she has held since December 2019.
-She advises incoming transfer and first-year students from the time they are accepted until they are assigned to faculty advisors.
+She has a permanent caseload of students and advises other students in the department from the time they are admitted until they are assigned a faculty advisor.
 She created the department’s ambassador program in which 15-20 students serve.
 One of Stephanie’s advisees shared that “she does everything in her power to uplift her advisees and provide them with the resources that they need.
 Her individualized advising empowers students like me to live up to their fullest potential.”

 Faculty Advisor Award